pranjali-bisht28/firstprogram_demo/README.md

 # firstprogram_demo
-This is my first git code(on vscode)
+This is my first git code(on visual studio code)